antixenoinitiative/axiwiki/engineering.md

 *Guide By CMDRs Secretpro & Airom42*

 Raw materials (Grade 4) can be easily obtained en masse at special **Crystalline Shard Biological Sites**.
 A large cluster of these sites, consisting of purely the highest grade (G4) of Raw materials can be found at two systems approximately 1500-1800Ly from the bubble.
 We recommend putting together a decent exploration ship (unengineered works) and visiting both systems to completely fill on all G4 materials (except Selenium) which you can trade down for any lower grade materials you may need.
 This should last you for multiple full ship engineering builds.
 Selenium has no known crystal shard sites.
-However, Odyssey introduced new sites which can be farmed at nearly the same efficieny.
+However, Odyssey introduced new sites which can be farmed at nearly the same efficieny. (see below)

 - **Yttrium** - Outotz LS-K D8-3, B 5 A
 - **Antimony** - Outotz LS-K D8-3, B 5 C